park-m/open-source-developer-portal/app/guides/webhooks/validating-webhooks.md

     name: webhooks
     step: '3'
 title: Webhooks | Validating Webhooks
-description: Webhooks for payments within your application by utilizing our open API with no per transaction fees.
+description: Validating webhooks for payments within your application by utilizing our open API with no per transaction fees.
 ---

 # Step 3: Validating webhooks